Iceland volcano erupts weeks after thousands evacuated from Reykjanes Peninsula

 A volcanic eruption started Monday night on Iceland's Reykjanes Peninsula, turning the sky orange and prompting the civil defense to be put on high alert.

-The eruption appears to have occurred just under two miles from the town of Grindavík, the Icelandic Meteorological Office said.
+The eruption appears to have occurred about 2 miles from the town of Grindavík, the Icelandic Meteorological Office said.
 Webcam video from the scene appears to show magma, or semi-molten rock, spewing along the ridge of a hill.

 Iceland's Department of Civil Protection and Emergency Management confirmed the eruption shortly after 11 p.m. local time and said it had activated its civil protection emergency response.